Southern fried chicken.

 I went to the supermarket, looked for it, and purchased my first tin cup.

 The preparation of the recipe was as simple as 1-2-3.

 Having so much chicken to cook and having a Wolfe six burner, I decided that instead of cooking the chicken in batches, I used my large skillets and cook all the chicken at once.

 Everyone out of my kitchen, the cooking started.

 Consequently, by using three different pans, I must say as a result a most noteworthy eye opener on how so much different skillets cooks.

 I prefer de Buyer over Lodge or Lincoln for cooking fried food.
 Better heat distribution, cooked more evenly, took less time, less burning.

 Seeing that we were in a Southern kind of mood, seems like natural to prepare creamed corn with bell pepper as a side dish.
 Green salad a must.

-Buttermilk fried chicken definitely will return to grace our dishes and satisfy our soul.
+Buttermilk fried chicken will return to grace our dishes and satisfy our souls.